scarlett-de/Zoomcamp_hw/Homework2/Answers_hw2.md

 ## Question 3
-I use the following sql to count Yellow Taxi data for all CSV files in the year 2020.
+I run the below sql to count Yellow Taxi data for all CSV files in the year 2020.
 There are **24,648,499** rows in total.

 ```sql